Mondonno/feelInk/README.md

 - **Left click** `->` Toogles the drawing state manually<br>
 - **"S" key** `->` Saves your current work into `../out/*` directory.<br>
 - **"C" key** `->` Clears the app canvas.

+# ⚠️ Warning

+**IS IS A PROOF OF CONCEPT**
+Not finished app.
+It will be rewrited a few times before it will launch into it desired state.